Kod9K7ll9r/Kod9k7ll9r/README.md

-- 👋 Hi, I’m @wass007
+- 👋 Hi, I’m @wass007 coder freelance
-- 👀 I’m interested in ...
+- 👀 I’m interested in hacking, coding and everithing look for technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning java, php and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all intersting projects
-- 📫 How to reach me ...
+- 📫 How to reach me wassjamale@gmail.com

 <!---
 wass007/wass007 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.